BEST IN THE WEST AWARDS

 8. Communications - Includes government relations, community relations, media relations, issues/crisis communication, member communications, internal publications, community/member consultation, engagement.

-Note: Entrants may submit multiple entries in the same category and/or across multiple categories provided that the work plan fits the category description.
+New this year: Entrants may submit multiple entries in the same category or in different categories.
+However, you must select one category for each project; you cannot enter the same project in multiple categories.
 You may submit as many entries as you wish, but separate entry fees apply for each entry (up to the maximum fees).

 Please note a new window will pop up